Compact Cauchy horizons admit constant surface gravity

-By Prop.\ \ref{mots} for $\kappa=\omega(n)$, it is sufficient to solve the same problem on a Carri\`ere's neighborhood $V$.
-We shall omit the diffeomorphism from $V$ to $[0,1]\times T^k\times D^{n-k-1}/\sim$, understanding that $\omega$ and $n$ can be transferred with the diffeomorphism if needed.
+\begin{proof} By Prop.\ \ref{mots} for $\kappa=\omega(n)$, it is sufficient to solve the same problem on a Carri\`ere's neighborhood $V$.
+We shall omit the diffeomorphism from $V$ to $[0,1]\times T^k\times D^{n-k-1}/\!\sim$, understanding that $\omega$ and $n$ can be transferred with the diffeomorphism if needed.
 At no step of the argument we shall need the metric $g_T$ (which might be non-unique).
-We denote with $n$ the original vector field and with $n'=\frac{\p}{\p s}$ the natural vector field of the suspension where $s$ is the parameter of $[0,1]$.
-This vector field is defined just on $V$.